How it Works

 How do I begin a commission order?

 Start by looking at my work for inspiration.
 Take some photos of the space that you imagine the piece living in, and any photos that have inspired your idea.
 Submit a commission request so that I have all of the necessary information to provide you with a quote.
 After submitting the form, it is helpful if you also email me pictures of what you have in mind, inspiration photos, and/or photos of the space that the piece will live in once it is completed.

 How much does a commission cost?

 The cost of a piece largely depends on the size and how complicated the construction is.
-If you email me with your idea, I can send you an estimate.
+After you submit your commission request, I can send you an estimate.
 As an example, a set of custom antlers (as seen in my online store) are priced at $300.
-The larger, more complex works seen in my portfolio can range from approximately $2,000 - $10,000.
-Please note that I enjoy working with clients on commissioned pieces, and do not raise the price dramatically when someone wants a custom piece.
+The larger, more complex works seen in my portfolio can range from approximately $2,500 - $25,000.

 How does payment work?

-If sketches are requested, you will need to send a deposit of $200, which will be applied to your final invoice.
-After the design is agreed upon, you can pay in two installments — a 50% deposit up front to begin your order & the remaining half when your piece is complete.
-Cash, check, paypal and venmo are accepted.
+After the design is agreed upon, you pay in two installments — a 50% deposit up front to begin your order & the remaining half when your piece is complete.
+Cash, check, credit/debit, paypal and venmo are accepted.
 In certain cases, I am able to accept monthly payment plans.
 For orders under $1,000, payment in full is required to begin your work.

 How long will it take to complete the commission?

 This depends on what it is, how big it is, how complicated it is, and what time of year it is.
 I’ve created pieces as involved as giant glass barrier reefs, to swimming schools of large glass dolphins, to custom antlers and small tusks.
-I like to have a six to eight week window to compete each piece, but this can vary.
-If you have a date in mind, let me know!
+I like to have a six to eight week window to compete smaller, less complex works, and larger works may take longer.
+If you have a specific date in mind, let me know!